 The first twelve-inch 33⅓ rpm album featured violinist Nathan Milstein performing the Mendelssohn Concerto In E Minor with Bruno Walter conducting the Philharmonic Symphony Orchestra of New York.
 It was issued as Columbia ML-4001 with a “premium price” of $4.85.

-Released at the same time was the first ten-inch 33⅓ album featured Walter conducting Beethoven’s Symphony No. 8.
+Released at the same time was the first ten-inch 33⅓ album that featured Walter conducting Beethoven’s Symphony No. 8.
 It was issued as Columbia ML-2001 and was priced at $3.85.
 9

 As other companies quickly entered the LP market, retail prices varied from company to company and from genre to genre.